 Looks can be deceiving though; the Mavic Air 1 (as it shall henceforth be known) suffered from disappointing battery life and a genuinely worrying range.
 When I first flew it, 4K at this price point was impressive enough, but it soon became apparent that the stated 21-minutes flight time was, in practice, little more than 15 useful minutes and if you were to risk flying even a few hundred meters you risked your video signal cutting out since it used a variant of Wi-Fi.

 Two years on, the Air 1 looks like poor value compared to the Mavic Mini.
-Sure, it has 4K, but the mini’s 2.7K is more than good enough for most purposes and the longer flight time is hugely beneficial.
+Sure, it has 4K, but the Mini’s 2.7K is more than good enough for most purposes and the longer flight time is hugely beneficial.
 The Mini also has some of the cool QuickShots that the Air 1 sported, so the content creator’s ambitions can be fulfiled for less.
-If you’re looking for something a bit more sporty, the PowerEgg X might draw your attention, with similar pricing, 60fps 4K video and the option to land on water.
+If you’re looking for something a bit more sporty, the PowerEgg X might draw your attention, with similar pricing, 60fps 4K video and the option to fly in rain and land on water.

 What does the Mavic Air 2 bring to the party?

 At first glance, conformity!
 The Air 2 is about halfway between the Mavic 2 Pro and Mavic Mini in size, weight, and shade of grey.
-A look at the spec sheet suggests the Air 2 is closer to its senior sibling, though, with a new half-inch image sensor capable of 48-megapixel shots (it’s a quad-bayer arrangement, so it might also be viewed as 12-megapixels, but whichever way you look at it the stand-out number for most drone customers is the 60fps after 4K.
-That’s 4K at 60fps, to be clear (though it drops to 30fps if you want HDR).
+A look at the spec sheet suggests the Air 2 is closer to its senior sibling, though, with a new half-inch image sensor capable of 48-megapixel shots.
+It’s a Sony IMX586 sensor with a quad-bayer arrangement, so it might also be viewed as 12-megapixels by some, but whichever way you look at it the stand-out number for most drone customers is the 60fps after 4K.
+That’s 4K at 60fps, to be clear (though it drops to 30fps if you want HDR or to use the subject tracking features).

 Up until now, if you wanted to capture fast action for silky-smooth slow-mo, you needed to accept a dramatic cut in resolution (often jarringly processed), or step away from the Mavic series.
 That is no longer true, making the Mavic Air 2 arguably the better choice from the whole line, depending on your likely shooting times and subject matter (the Mavic 2 Zoom or Pro offer varying focal lengths or a 1-inch sensor respectively, so each bring something to the table).
 On frame-rate, though, the Air 2 wins.